 Hongdae - For the nightlife, see where young Koreans let their hairdown

-Jamsil - I dont know if the baseball season is still on but if so it is a must to watch a game!! over 7 years agoAnswered by Fifi via WorldNomads.com
+Jamsil - I dont know if the baseball season is still on but if so it is a must to watch a game!! about 9 years agoAnswered by Fifi via WorldNomads.com

 Insadong is definitely worth checking out as it has the most concentrated area of traditional Korean style architecture and is also a great place to go shopping for unique souvenirs.